Sysadmin’s Guide to Network Services

 Now that we understand what a NAS does and what it consists of, let's consider the questions you should ask yourself when picking a NAS.

 In many cases, DHCP servers are installed on physical machines running server operating systems.
 In simpler cases, these servers can be managed from a router.
 Almost every router available today offers a DHCP server.
 While software DHCP servers may be more configurable and offer more options, a router-based server will meet the needs of most businesses.

 Static assignments over manual configurations.

 There are some devices on every network that need to keep the same IP address at all times.
 This can be done in two ways - manual configurations at the device level or static reservations configured in the DHCP server.
 Using static reservations simplifies the process by keeping all of the IP address information, both static and dynamic, all in one place.

-Following a few best practices regarding DHCP will keep your network running at it's best.
+Following a few DHCP best practices will keep your network running at it's best.
 You need to make sure you have appropriately sized DHCP scopes.
 You should also be sure that those scopes aren't overlapping IP addresses that are already being used.
 As always, be sure to take security measures into an account.
-Here's an overview of those best practices.
+Here's an overview of DHCP best practices.

 Have an appropriate amount of established IP addresses.

 You need to have a good idea of the number of IP addresses that are going to need to have IP addresses assigned.
 It's important to remember that in today's networks, we're talking about more than just computers.
 Other devices that may be requesting IP addresses are VoIP phones and mobile devices, just to name a few.
 On top of all that, your DHCP scope should leave room for future growth as well.

 While you can use DHCP server settings to assign static reservations to most devices, there will still be some devices on your network that need to keep the same IP address via manual configuration.
 When creating your DHCP scope, be sure to have an understanding of any IP addresses that are already being used with manual configurations.
 You can do a network scan or refer to your network map to see what IP addresses are already being used.